Sapphire Gemstone Dealers in Andheri, Mumbai

-Yellow Calibrated Sapphire
+Heart Yellow Sapphire

 Get Price Quote

+We are offering Heart Yellow Sapphire.
 We are a leading sapphire exporter from india.
 For enhancing the beauty of ones persona, we export blue sapphire stone having high reflective index.
 In addition to this, we are specialized in the exporting of natural blue sapphire.
 We export an exclusive collection of blue sapphire stone, natural blue sapphire etc., which is the perfect gift for your near and dear ones.
 Our esteemed clients will be amazed to know that we offer blue sapphire stone, natural blue sapphire etc., at the most rock bottom price.

 Sapphire Stone